OBSERVATIONS AS A RESEARCH METHOD

 However, it raises ethical concerns about privacy and consent; on the other hand, it is where subjects are aware they are being observed.
 This method is more ethically transparent as it respects the subjects' right to know they are part of a study.
 However, it can lead to changes in behaviour (known as the Hawthorne effect), as subjects might alter their actions because they know they are being watched.

 Overt observations, where participants are aware that they are being observed, can still be vulnerable to threats to internal validity.
 These threats can affect the accuracy and reliability of the collected data.
 Here are some threats to validity in overt observations: Participants may modify their behaviour to align with what they believe the observer expects or desires.
 They may try to conform to social norms or the perceived goals of the study, leading to behaviour that does not accurately reflect their natural tendencies.: Participants might present themselves in a more favourable or socially desirable light during overt observations.
-This bias occurs when individuals alter their behaviour to appear more virtuous, cooperative, or polite rather than behaving authentically.: An observer's presence can influence participants' behaviour, especially when overt.
+This bias occurs when individuals alter their behaviour to appear more virtuous, cooperative, or polite rather than behaving authentically.
+An observer's presence can influence participants' behaviour, especially when overt.
 Participants may feel self-conscious, become nervous, or change their behaviour because they know they are being watched.
-This can result in the Hawthorne effect, where participants behave differently due to the awareness of being observed.: Reactivity refers to participants' awareness of being observed, prompting them to change their behaviour, whether by conforming to perceived expectations or rebelling.
+This can result in the Hawthorne effect, in which participants behave differently due to awareness of being observed.: Reactivity refers to participants' awareness of being observed, prompting them to change their behaviour, whether by conforming to perceived expectations or rebelling.
 Reactivity can lead to altered behaviour patterns that do not represent participants' usual actions.: Even in overt observations, observer bias can occur if the observer's expectations, beliefs, or interpretations influence their data collection and analysis.
 This bias can skew the results if the observer unintentionally records or interprets data in a way that aligns with their preconceived notions.: In overt observations, participants may self-select to participate in the study based on their comfort level with being observed.
 This self-selection can lead to a biased sample that does not accurately represent the entire population of interest.: The presence of an observer can sometimes influence participants through non-verbal cues, such as facial expressions, body language, or subtle feedback.
 These cues can inadvertently signal certain behaviours to the participants.

 :The Hawthorne effect is a specific type of reactivity.
 It refers to the phenomenon where individuals change their behaviour or improve their performance because they are aware of being studied or observed.
 This effect was originally identified in a series of studies at the Western Electric Hawthorne Works in Chicago, where workers' productivity improved when they knew they were being observed, regardless of whether their working conditions were changed.
+Several specific tactics and tools can be employed for covert observations, specifically tailored to avoid detection by the subjects being observed.
+These methods are designed to ensure the observer remains unnoticed, allowing the collection of unaltered, natural behaviour data.
+Here are some techniques: unaltered techniques.

 TECHNIQUES FOR COVERT OBSERVATIONS